 - Ngo Bao Chau, a mathematician at the University of Chicago who won the 2010 Fields Medals.

 - Elly Tran Ha, an American-born Vietnamese teen model, who is quite well-endowed for an Asian.
 Notable in that she frequently appears on advertisements for porn sites, even though she has not even posed nude.

 - Duong Nguyet Anh, a chemical engineer, Director of Science and Technology of Naval Surface Warfare Center, U.S. Department of Defense, responsible for the creation of Thermobaric Weapon and a National Security Medallist.

-- Philipp Rösler, physician, former Federal Minister of Health of Germany.
+- Philipp Rösler, physician, former Federal Minister of Health of Germany (2009-11), Federal Minister of Economics and Technology of Germany (2011-13), Leader of the Free Democratic Party (2011-13) and Vice-Chancellor of Germany (2011-13).
 He was born in Vietnam and adopted by a German couple when he was still an infant.

 - Le Duc Tho, a Vietnamese diplomat and politician who negotiated the Paris Peace Accord (which ended direct involvement of America in Vietnam War) with Henry Kissinger and won a Nobel Peace Prize along with Kissinger for it.
 He chose to decline the Prize however, stating that there was still no peace in his country.